sorens/northatlantic86/docs/north_atlantic_86_manual.md

 D. If all else fails, the missile may still miss the target.
 The hit or miss frequency depends on the missile's accuracy rating.
 Accuracy ratings for anti-ship missiles are listed below:

      HARPOON     9*      SS-N-7        7*     SS-N-12       6
      TOMAHAWK    9*      SS-N-2c       5      SS-N-19       7
      EXOCET      9*      SS-N-3        4      AS-6          5*
      WALLEYE     7       SS-N-22       7      AS-7          7

      * indicates surface skimming.

-D. The probability of anti-submarine missiles hitting their targets is affected by: (1) submarine speed, (2) submarine EW rating, (3) missile accuracy.
+D. The probability of anti-submarine missiles hitting their targets is affected by:

+    (1) submarine speed
+    (2) submarine EW rating
+    (3) missile accuracy
 The accuracy ratings of the various ASW missiles are listed below:

      ASROC     4       FRAS-1     4     SUBROC      4
      SS-N-16   4       IKARA      3     SS-N-14     3

 8.3 Surface Combat
 ------------------
-Surface combat may occur between opposing TFs that occupy the same space if at least one of the TFs is performing a combat patrol mission (C) and has an endurance of at least 9.
+Surface combat may occur between opposing TFs that occupy the same space if at least one of the TFs is performing a combat patrol mission (C) and has an endurance of at least `9`.

 A. Surface combat is resolved using the following sequence:

     (1) each Soviet ship in a TF performing a "C" mission will fire at one of the ships from one of the NATO TFs in the same space.
     (2) each NATO ship that occupies the same space as the attacking